When you need change in your company, strategy and culture are what you need to hit on.

 Only once you have the previous three steps in place you can start working on this one, though – otherwise it’s just a patch, and you’d end up in cases similar to my three examples.

-From my perspective: when I look at the work I do in terms of Leadership and Teamwork, this is the moment I should be brought in, not beforehand.
+From my perspective: when I look at the work I do in terms of Leadership and Team Building, this is the moment I should be brought in, not beforehand.